-Inscale Architects has sought out and discovered our niche in the surrounding area.
-Each client and project we are involved with gets our direct attention and expertise.
-Unlike larger firms, the personal contact and ability to make adjustments “on the fly” makes Inscale Architects distinctive and unique.
-Large architecture firms tend to be impersonal and distant while projects are given to apprentices and employees within the firm.
-Generally, the primary owners get directly involved with only select projects.
+At Inscale, each client and project benefits from the direct attention, experience and expertise of their architect throughout the project.
+Unlike larger firms, the personal contact and ability to make adjustments on the fly makes Inscale Architects distinctive.
 The ability to work directly for the client on each project is the foundation on which Inscale is built.

 ARCHITECTURAL DESIGN PROCESS

 The architectural design process is different for every project.
-Based on our amount of involvement, we can tailor our services and fees to meet your needs.
+Based on their level of involvement, Inscale can tailor its services and fees to meet your needs.
 The best projects result from clear communication and exchange of ideas from all parties involved.

-- Initial Interview – In our first meeting with you, we want to learn about you, the scope of your project, budget, and project timeline.
+- Initial Interview – In our first meeting, we want to learn about you, the scope of your project, budget, and project timeline.
 At this time we will generate a fee based on your needs and budget.

-- Programming – We will sit down with you to discuss in detail the requirements of the proposed building: how many rooms, sizes, functions, relationships, who will use it and how.
+- Programming – This is when we sit down with you to discuss in detail the requirements of the proposed building: how many rooms, sizes, functions, relationships, who will use it and how.
 We will review the program and budget to find the fit between what you need, what you want, and what the budget allows.

 - Site Visit & Documentation – Whether we are designing a new building, renovation, or addition, we will want to see what we are working with.
 We will photograph and document the site to determine the opportunities and restrictions.
 We will also want your input on the building orientation, views from the site, and site features.